Alexa6756/Soil_classification/soil_classification-part-2/README.md

-Soil Image Classification 🌱📸

-Project Summary

-Soil is essential for agriculture and the environment.
-Classifying soil quickly and accurately helps with farming, land planning, and environmental studies.

-This project uses machine learning and computer vision to build a model that can tell if an image contains soil or not.

-Key Points 🎯

-Classify images as soil or non-soil.
-Use image features like color and texture.
-Train a convolutional neural network (CNN).
-Preprocess images by resizing and normalizing.
-Apply data augmentation to improve accuracy.
-Write clean and well-commented code.
-Dataset 📂

-Images of varying size and quality.
-Each image labeled as soil or not soil.
-Images resized to 224×224 pixels for the model.
-Methodology 🛠️

-Preprocessing:
-Resize images, normalize pixel values, and apply augmentations like flipping and rotation.
-Model:
-Use a pre-trained CNN (e.g., EfficientNet) and fine-tune on our dataset.
-Training:
-Split data into training and validation sets, optimize with metrics like F1-score.
-Evaluation:
-Check model performance on validation data.
+## 🌱 Soil Image Classification Challenge 📸

+## 🌟 Project Overview

+Soil forms the foundation of agriculture, environmental ecosystems, and civil engineering projects.
+Rapid and accurate identification of soil presence in images plays a critical role in optimizing crop management, land use planning, and environmental monitoring.

+This project develops a convolutional neural network (CNN) based deep learning pipeline to classify images into soil or non-soil categories.
+The model leverages visual cues such as color gradients, texture, and surface patterns to distinguish soil from other elements.

+## 🎯 Objectives

+✅ Build a reliable and scalable model to classify soil images.
+✅ Standardize image inputs by resizing and normalization for consistent model training.
+✅ Apply advanced data augmentation techniques to enhance model robustness.
+✅ Utilize transfer learning by fine-tuning a pretrained CNN architecture (e.g., EfficientNet-B4).
+✅ Implement reproducible, clean, and well-commented code for ease of collaboration and review.
+✅ Evaluate model performance using relevant metrics (F1-score, accuracy) to ensure balanced results.

+## 📂 Dataset Description

+Comprises images labeled as soil or non-soil.
+Images vary widely in resolution, brightness, and background conditions.
+Dataset includes diverse soil types and environmental contexts.
+All images are preprocessed and resized to 224×224 pixels to fit CNN input requirements.
+Labels are provided as ground truth for supervised learning.

+## 🛠️ Methodology & Workflow

+1. Data Preprocessing
+Resize: All images scaled to 224×224 pixels to maintain consistent input size.
+Normalization: Pixel values transformed to a normalized scale (e.g., 0–1 or mean-std normalization) to stabilize training.
+Augmentation:
+Random horizontal and vertical flips
+Random rotations up to 30°
+Random zoom and cropping
+Brightness and contrast adjustments
+These augmentations increase dataset variability, helping the model generalize better.
+Cleaning: Techniques to mitigate noise from lighting differences and background distractions.

+2. Model Architecture
+Leverage EfficientNet-B4, a state-of-the-art convolutional neural network pretrained on ImageNet.
+Replace the final classification layer with a custom head suited for binary classification.
+Freeze early layers initially; progressively unfreeze for fine-tuning.

+3. Training Protocol
+Split dataset into training (typically 80%) and validation (20%) subsets using stratified sampling to preserve class distribution.
+Use binary cross-entropy or focal loss for handling class imbalance if present.
+Optimize model using the Adam optimizer with a controlled learning rate schedule.
+Incorporate early stopping to prevent overfitting by monitoring validation loss.
+Track key metrics such as F1-score, precision, recall, and accuracy for comprehensive evaluation.

+4. Evaluation & Testing
+Evaluate model on the validation set after each epoch.
+Generate confusion matrix and detailed classification report for insight into error types.
+Optionally apply test-time augmentation (TTA) to boost prediction stability on unseen data.